 Men should be aware that at some of the cheaper hotels in Tajikistan that they may be targeted by prostitutes.
-Dior and Port Said nightclubs sometimes attract commercial sex workers lokoing for foreign clients.
+Dior and Port Said nightclubs sometimes attract commercial sex workers looking for foreign clients.

 Lastly, shake-downs at Dushanbe International Airport are not uncommon.
-One traveller reported being fined $700 US dollars for not having her paperwork in check (a missing permit in this instance), be very careful if you pass through the airport with a lot of cash and do not verbally confirm how much you're carrying or this can encourage a heavy ‘tip'.
+One traveler reported being fined $700 US dollars for not having her paperwork in check (a missing permit in this instance), be very careful if you pass through the airport with a lot of cash and do not verbally confirm how much you're carrying or this can encourage a heavy ‘tip'.

 The number one health rule in Tajikistan, especially in the capital Dushanbe is - don't drink the water.
 Obvious perhaps, but there remains a serious risk of rust in the water as well as Typhoid – generally boiled water is okay.

-If you become sick your best bet for western style treatment and/or drugs is at the Prospekt clinic (on Sanoi Street) in Dushanbe, which has English speaking doctors.
+If you become sick your best bet for western-style treatment and/or drugs is at the Prospekt clinic (on Sanoi Street) in Dushanbe, which has English speaking doctors.

 There is a low risk of malaria in the southern border areas (particularly around the Khatlon region) and occasionally in some central areas, including the capital Dushanbe.